Tanium Threat Response

 The new and enhanced detection mechanisms that will be offered in Tanium Threat Response in the coming weeks include:

 Each of these detection mechanisms generates alerts within seconds.
 Alerts are sent to a new, proactive alerting dashboard, providing a unified interface into threats across your environment.
-Users have the ability to triage, investigate, and remediate any alert all from a single pane of glass.
+Users have the ability to triage, investigate and remediate any alert all from a single pane of glass.

 Tanium Threat Response offers integrated workflows so you can bring your critical cybersecurity teams together when it matters most.
-You’ll have continuous threat detection, real-time intelligent alerts, and new threat intelligence from Tanium’s EDR team.
+You’ll have continuous threat detection, real-time intelligent alert and new threat intelligence from Tanium’s EDR team.
 With Tanium, you are not limited in your ability to detect, scope, or remediate attacks, as you would be with a database-driven solution where the data is only as good as the last snapshot.

 The best part?
 Unlike point tool competitors, Threat Response runs on Tanium’s Core Platform.
-Our single agent and back-end infrastructure can take you far beyond EDR, helping you accomplish a variety of critical IT and security functions, including IT asset visibility, compliance, unmanaged asset detection, file integrity monitoring, vulnerability management, and patching—all on a single platform.
+Our single agent and back-end infrastructure can take you far beyond EDR, helping you accomplish a variety of critical IT and security functions, including IT asset visibility, compliance, unmanaged asset detection, file integrity monitoring, vulnerability management and patching—all on a single platform.

-About the author: Joseph Lea is head of product management at Tanium, where his focus and passion is shaping new product modules and bringing them to market.
+About the Author: Joseph Lea is head of product management at Tanium, where his focus and passion is shaping new product modules and bringing them to market.
 Joe has held numerous technical and product positions as well as executive management roles during his career.
 He holds a PhD in Cognitive Science which has informed his perspective on technology and led to 10 patents for user experience innovations.
 When he’s not busy at Tanium or spending time with family, he speaks about his experience competing in some of the world’s most grueling 100 mile mountain ultra-marathons, which, as it turns out, are not as different from his day job as you might expect.